dusty-phillips/macabre/README.md

 - glance doesn't have (much of) a typechecker
 - not currently generating python type hints (e.g. function arguments and return types), but gleam gives us that info so may as well use it
-- need to print out nice errors when glance fails to parse
 - no concept of a "project", gleam.toml, downloading dependencies
 - only compiles one module at a time, doesn't follow imports
 - copies the prelude module blindly into the directory that contains that one module instead of a top level